-PIXILAB Player is a free application that makes a browser-based player or interactive kiosk out of almost any PC-style computer, including those built into many touch displays.
-The result can then be used by Blocks as a Display Spot.
+PIXILAB Player is free software that makes a browser-based player or interactive kiosk out of an Intel NUC or other PC-style computer, for use as a Display Spot for Blocks.
 It's based on an enhanced version of the excellent Porteus Kiosk open source project.

 This is how it works: